 5. Visit the Mac App Store

-Apple set up the Mac App Store as a convenient and safe way to download software for your Mac, all using the same Apple ID and password you use for iTunes and iPhones apps.
+Apple set up the Mac App Store as a convenient and safe way to download software for your Mac, all using the same Apple ID and password you use for Music and iPhones apps.
 There are thousands of apps available, including many free ones that won’t cost you a dime.

 Before you make any changes to your Mac, though, it’s wise to make sure you have an up-to-date backup, in case something goes wrong, which brings us back to step one above—back up early and often.